 James B. Matthews IIIShareholder

 James B. Matthews is an experienced Athens personal injury attorney at Blasingame, Burch, Garrard & Ashley, P.C.
-Jim handles a wide range of plaintiffs’ personal injury cases, but focuses his practice on medical negligence, trucking accidents, premises, and business litigation.
+Jim handles a wide range of plaintiffs’ personal injury cases but focuses his practice on medical negligence, trucking accidents, premises liability, and business litigation.
 Jim is also actively working in hernia mesh litigation involving the C-Qur mesh products (he is State Liaison Counsel), the Ethicon Physiomesh product, and mesh products made by C.R.
 Bard, Inc. (he is co-lead counsel).

 Jim is from Cordele, Georgia, where he attended Crisp County High School before going on to attend Georgia Southern University on a baseball scholarship.
 After being drafted by the Atlanta Braves in 1978, Jim played professionally in the minor leagues for a short while before ultimately following a path towards his legal career.
 He graduated from the University of Georgia School of Law in 1983.